Matt Vierling Player Props: Tigers vs. Royals

 Matt Vierling At The Plate

-- Vierling has seven doubles, seven home runs and 13 walks while hitting .262.
+- Vierling is hitting .262 with seven doubles, seven home runs and 14 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.